 June 06, 2019

 Baltic Podcast May 2019 Francesco Mellina & Liverpool Soup

 In our latest Baltic Triangle podcast we hear from the Italian scouser whose photographs of Liverpool's vibrant music scene have been attracting dizzying praise since the 1970's and what the revival of the microfunding network Liverpool Soup means for small businesses and organizations looking to get their great ideas off the ground...

+This month our BAltic Broadcasting Company podcast is featuring 2 organisations working hard to plug the much-publicised skills gap by targeting children and young people.
 Mick Ord and Mark Reeson have been hearing how All About Stem and The Apprenticeship Hub are getting the message out about the opportunities available for businesses and also the challenges they face

 This month Mick Ord and Mark Reeson from the Baltic Broadcasting Company look at how 2 Baltic-based organisations are tackling the digital skills gap to the benefit of the private and public sector in the Liverpool City Region...

 May 18, 2018